 Ask a Professor: How Florida’s NPs Are Fighting for Full Practice Authority

 Dr. Hays serves as Treasurer on the Executive Board of the National Association of Pediatric Nurse Practitioners (NAPNAP) and is the Florida (north) representative for the American Association of Nurse Practitioners (AANP).
 Dr. Hays has been the regional lead for the Florida Action Coalition and the Florida Center for Nursing.
-She also serves as a faculty advisor to the UF Health Patient Safety and Nursing Quality Council.
+She has also served as a faculty advisor to the UF Health Patient Safety and Nursing Quality Council.
 She is the recipient of state, national, and international leadership and advocacy awards.

 Strides to Improve Florida’s NP Practice Authority Laws